timothy-huang/my_blog/_posts/2022-05-23-Alternative measures of societal well-being .md

 The more that is produced, the more there is to go around, right?
 This measure is known as Gross Domestic Product (GDP), and economists have determined a [GDP growth rate of 2-3% a year to be optimal](https://web.stanford.edu/~chadj/facts.pdf).
 In other words, our goal as a society is to produce 2-3% more stuff each year.

 The United States has the highest GDP in the world, at over \\$19.48 trillion, nearly \\$7 trillion more than the next country, China.
-However, GDP alone doesn't tell us much about how this output is distributed among individual people, so economists use **GDP per capita** to measure the economic output *per person*.
+However, GDP alone doesn't tell us much about how this output is distributed among individual people, so economists use GDP *per capita* to measure the economic output per person.

 According to the World Bank, the U.S. had a GDP per capita of \\$63,207 in 2020.
 China had a GDP per capita of \\$10,435.
 Going off of GDP per capita, the US should have among the highest levels of well-being in the world.

+Note: For concision, from now on when I refer to GDP I'm referring to GDP per capita.

 But GDP has its problems.
 In particular, it doesn't accurately capture non-financial qualities of a healthy society such as:
 - Psychological wellbeing